Book Review: On Writing Well, by William Zinsser

 A little over the top, maybe, but it does get the point across.

 Don’t dance around your subject.
 Be bold.
-Be clear.
+And be clear.
 Be terse.

 Review: 5/5 stars.